glennpck/Bookmark-Et/README.md

 ## Base Platform

-The base platform of the application uses [Blackwells Book Store](https://blackwells.co.uk/bookshop/home) as Blackwells is the current globally leading online bookshop that rarely has titles running out of stock and has a wide variety of books for sale.
+The base platform of the application uses [Blackwells Book Store](https://blackwells.co.uk/bookshop/home) as Blackwells is the current global leading online bookshop that rarely has titles running out of stock and has a wide variety of books for sale.

 ## What it does